Atimca/Reactive-programming-Article/README.md

 // 1 2 3 4 5
 ```

-However, I think that everybody would call this method of iteration via sequence a little bit weird.
+However, I think that everybody would call this way of iteration via sequence a little bit weird.
 Let's do the proper one:
 ```swift
 sequence.forEach { item in
     print(item)